The Psychology Behind Lasting Habits

 In order to accomplish the goals you have set for yourself in the new year, remember to clearly define them, understand the relationship of “cue, action and reward” and create systems and environments to facilitate the desired behavioral chains.

 By Timothy Lyman.
-Timothy Lyman is a health and wellness professional specializing in program development and management.
+Timothy Lyman is the Head Coach and Director of training programs at Fleet Feet Pittsburgh.
 He is a Certified Personal Trainer through the American Council on Exercise and a Performance Enhancement Specialist through the National Academy of Sports Medicine.